mariechristsagbo/list-proc/README.md

-Sure, here's the README translated into English:

----

 # List Running Processes

 This C program lists the running processes on a Linux system by displaying their ID, name, and memory usage.